 Boat Vinyl Flooring Glue

-Specifically formulated to work with rubber backed, marine grade vinyl flooring.
+Specifically formulated to work with felt backed, marine grade vinyl flooring.
 Each gallon covers an 100 sq. ft. or an 8'6" x 12' section.
 If you try to use less glue than is recommended your glue will not bond to the vinyl and it will come up; create wrinkles, lines or bubbles across your pontoon's deck.

 NOTE: This adhesive will not work if you are trying to install vinyl flooring to an aluminum or fiberglass deck.
 You will require a solvent based glue for this application, water based glue needs to evaporate in order to form a bond and the vinyl with an aluminum/fiberglass deck will not allow the necessary airflow for bonding.
 You can find solvent based indoor/outdoor glue at any home improvement store.